xwp/pantheon-documentation/source/docs/articles/sites/debugging-sites-with-log-files.md

 date_format %d/%b/%Y
 log_format %^ %^ %^ [%d:%t]  "%r" %s %b "%R" "%u" %T "%h"
 ```
+For more information, see [Parsing nginx Access Logs with GoAccess](/docs/articles/sites/nginx-access-log)
 #### Can I log to the system logger and access syslog?

 The short answer is no, syslog is not available.
 Technically, you can log Drupal events using the syslog module, but you won't be able to read or access them.